-Sector Breakdown1
+Sector Breakdown

-1 Categorisations determined by Neuberger Berman; percentages determined by Neuberger Berman and U.S. Bancorp Fund Services (Guernsey) Limited / Quintillion Limited as Administrator / Sub-Administrator to the Company.
+Categorisations determined by Neuberger Berman; percentages determined by Neuberger Berman and U.S. Bank Global Fund Services (Guernsey) Limited/U.S. Bank Global Fund Services (Ireland) Limited (formerly known as Quintillion Limited) as Administrator / Sub-Administrator to the Company.
 Please note that irrespective of the "sector" in which an investment is made, the underlying assets constituting the collateral for the investment comprise real estate assets in a majority of cases.
 As a result, NBDX's overall exposure to the real estate sector may be more than its actual direct exposure to that sector.

-Country Breakdown2
+Country Breakdown

-2 Categorisations determined by Neuberger Berman and percentages determined by the Administrator, based on market values at 31 December 2017 and 31 December 2016.
+Categorisations determined by Neuberger Berman and percentages determined by the Administrator, based on market values at 31 December 2017 and 31 December 2016.